+A student work experience, supervised and evaluated by faculty from the College.
 The student participating in an experiential education opportunity should register for the departmental appropriate internship course.
 If no such departmental course designation exists, the student must register for credit under EED 09X.
-One to four semester hours of credit may be earned for an internship.
 A minimum of 40 on-site work hours per credit are required, in addition to academic assignments to be determined by the supervising faculty member before the internship begins.
 A student may not register for more than four semester hours of internship in any one semester.
 A maximum of eight total semester hours may be received for all experiences.